This article was updated on November 26th, 2025.

 Why did my organic traffic drop?

-First let’s make sure we’re on the same page: we’re talking about a sharp drop in organic search traffic only.
+First let’s make sure we’re on the same page: we’re talking about a sharp drop only in organic search traffic

-- You blocked content that was formerly indexed
+9. You’ve blocked content that was formerly indexed

-- Your site has received a manual action (ie. a penalty) from Google for violating its terms
+12. Your site has received a manual action (ie. a penalty) from Google for violating its terms

 We’ve listed the most likely reasons for organic traffic to tank.
 Now let’s dig deeper into where to look for problems, what they mean, and what to do about it.